embeddedinn/embeddedinn.github.io/_pages/resume_src.md

   - Developed a heterogeneous RISC-V core software emulation platform using QEMU, driving pre-silicon development and early customer engagement.
   - Engineered robust early-boot architecture for Linux and application software systems, optimizing system resilience.
   - End-to-end design and development of a secure system boot ROM.
-  - Implemented buildroot-based Linux System on QEMU and Protium emulation systems, ensuring easy pre-silicon development.
+  - Implemented a buildroot-based Linux System on QEMU and Protium emulation systems, ensuring easy pre-silicon development.
   - Created a bespoke Debian distribution and apt-repo for a RISC-V system, enhancing performance and compatibility.
   - Established release infrastructure and DevOps systems, streamlining processes for early customer adoption.